nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/collections/README.md

 Greeks.
 This method will compute all prime numbers up to n.
 Choose an n.
 First insert all numbers from 1 to n into a set.
 Then erase all multiples of 2 (except 2); that is, 4, 6, 8, 10, 12 . . . .
 Erase all multiples of 3; that is, 6, 9, 12, 15 . . . .
-Go up to sqrt(n).
+Proceed removing all multiples of numbers up to sqrt(n).
 Then return the set.

 The method has the following prototype: